Objections to Utilitarianism and Responses

 — Katarzyna de Lazari-Radek & Peter Singer1

 Utilitarianism is a very controversial moral theory.
-Critics have raised many objections against it, and its defenders have responded with attempts to defuse these objections.
+Critics have raised many objections against it, and its defenders have responded with attempts to defuse them.

 While our presentation focuses on utilitarianism, it’s worth noting that many of the objections below could also be taken to challenge other forms of consequentialism (just as many of the arguments for utilitarianism also apply to these related views).
 This chapter explores objections to utilitarianism and closely related views in contrast to non-consequentialist approaches to ethics.